ntampouratzis/MCU-bench/README.md

 ## Overview

-This repository contains a small, focused benchmark suite for microcontrollers (MCUs) implementing BLAS-style kernels with the goal of measuring **compute throughput** (FLOPS / OPs) and **operation rates** for both floating-point (exploiting the most recent FPUs) and integer workloads.
+This repository contains a benchmark suite for microcontrollers (MCUs) implementing BLAS-style kernels with the goal of measuring **compute throughput** (FLOPS / OPs) and **operation rates** for both floating-point (exploiting the most recent FPUs) and integer workloads which is compatible in both **ARM** and **RISC-V** based MCUs.

 The suite implements three kernels:

 - **AXPY** (y := a \* x + y)
 - **Matrix multiplication** (dense GEMM-like kernel)